lsst-dm/dmtn-031/index.rst

    instead.
 Obviously, if it really was v14, that's fine.

    Also, what version of PPMb did you use?
 Was that really the version from v14 of the stack?
 I thought you made changes since then.
+[Don't know the exact weekly?
+It was late December for sure.]

-All the tests below were performed with release 14 of the LSST stack.
+All the tests below were performed with a late December 2018 weekly of the LSST stack.
 Note that this means the tests were performed *before* the transition to the new ``SkyWcs`` system (:jira:`DM-10765`)

 Matching was performed within the regular match/fit cycle of ``AstrometryTask`` in the meas_astrom package.
 Comparisons were made by configuring the Stack to use the default (OPMb) matcher on the same data.